By Tim Hepher and Tim Kelly

 ANA is still gathering information on the 777X and the A350, Ryosei Nomura, a spokesman for the airline, said.

-"This is Airbus's largest order for the A350 so far this year and is the largest ever order we have received from a Japanese airline," Bregier said on a separate conference call.
+"This is Airbus's largest order for the A350 so far this year and is the largest ever order we have received from a Japanese airline," Airbus CEO Bregier told reporters.

-Boeing, whose ties to Japan date back to the country's post-war reconstruction, said it was disappointed but respected JAL's decision.
+Boeing, whose ties to Japan date back to the country's postwar reconstruction under U.S. occupation, said it was disappointed but respected JAL's decision.

 "We have built a strong relationship with Japan Airlines over the last 50 years and we look to continue our partnership going forward," a company spokesman said via email.